Flashcards in Mental Health Deck (37):

 Antisocial personality disorder

-are a group of mental disturbances characterized by anxiety as a central or core symptom.
-Although anxiety is a commonplace experience, not everyone who experiences it has an anxiety disorder
+group of mental disturbances characterized by anxiety as a central or core symptom.

-can be defined as an absence or suppression of emotion, feeling, concern or passion.
-Apathy is an indifference to things generally found to be exciting or moving.
+An absence or suppression of emotion, feeling, concern or passion.
+An indifference to things generally found to be exciting or moving

-is an empirically based psychological treatment approach founded on the principles of operant conditioning.
-The goal is to replace undesirable behaviors with more desirable ones through positive or negative reinforcement of adaptive behavior.
+Psychological treatment with a goal to replace undesirable behaviors with more desirable ones through positive or negative reinforcement of adaptive behavior.

 Cognitive behavior therapy

-is an action-oriented form of psychosocial therapy that assumes that maladaptive, or faulty, thinking patterns cause maladaptive behavior and negative emotions.
-The treatment focuses on changing individuals' thoughts (cognitive patterns) in order to change their behavior and emotional state.
+An action-oriented form of psychosocial therapy that assumes that maladaptive, or faulty, thinking patterns cause maladaptive behavior and negative emotions.

-is that portion of the personality that imposes realistic limitations on the id
+That portion of the personality that imposes realistic limitations on the id.

 The capacity to vicariously experience and understand the thoughts and feelings of another person by putting oneself in that person's place.